Horea94/Fruit-Images-Dataset/readme.md

 ## How to cite ##

-Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), Fruit recognition from images using deep learning, Technical Report, Babes-Bolyai University, 2017
+Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), Fruit recognition from images using deep learning, Acta Univ.
+Sapientiae, Informatica Vol. 10, Issue 1, pp. 24-41, 2018.

 ## How we created the dataset ##